 What is Credit?

 Credit is a tool used by lenders, service providers, and a variety of financial institutions to determine whether or not you are a desirable candidate to loan money to – or provide services for.
-Whether you are looking to get approved for an auto loan or maybe even buy a house, your credit will be an essential part of the qualifying process.
+Whether you are looking to get approved for an auto loan or maybe even buy a house, this will be an essential part of the qualifying process.

 How is my Credit Score Determined?